-The Harrison County Sheriff’s Office Mobile Command Vehicle was put into service in April 2011 and is fully equipped with communications and computer technology to make this unit a self sufficient emergency command post.
+The Harrison County Sheriff’s Department Mobile Command Vehicle was put into service in April 2011 and is fully equipped with communications and computer technology to make this unit a self sufficient emergency command post.
 With this vehicle, the Harrison County Sheriff’s Office is more prepared than ever to respond to emergency situations within Harrison County or elsewhere when the need arises.
 Captain Walter Pitts has been tasked with the responsibility for the day-to-day management and scheduling of the vehicle

 The features of the Mobile Command vehicle are many; including a conference room, 5 computer work stations, a computerized “smart board” and the ability to allow for video conferencing.
 A vast array of communication sources are available to include radios, cell and satellite telephones and internet access to allow for virtually unlimited communication potential with other law enforcement and public safety agencies.
 Along with the listed communications potential, the Mobile Command Vehicle can receive, via a video down link system, live video from the Sheriff’s Office helicopters to officers on the ground and is able to send that same live video to any computer and or smart phone.